AdamKyle/flare/resources/info/combat/section-1.md

 Attack and Cast will first use the weapon in **the left hand** and the spell in **spell slot two.**

-If you have a bow equipped you will use that, regardless of which hand it&#39;s in, as bows are duel wield weapons.
+If you have a bow equipped you will use that, regardless of which hand it's in, as bows are two-handed weapons.

 Enemies can block both attacks: Cast and then Attack (or Attack and Cast).
 They can also dodge both attacks.